mmdrez4/Bioinformatics_AML_Genes/README.md

 # AML miccroarray data analysis

-In this code we analyze microarray data and then find genes that play a more effective role in AML cancer.
+In this code I analyze microarray data and then find genes that play a more effective role in AML cancer.